Supersymmetry and multicriticality in a ladder of constrained fermions: Phase diagram

+For OBC the situation is more subtle.
+Away from the edges the VBS pattern $(0.5,0.5,0,0)$ is again favored by the Hamiltonian with $V_3 = V_4 = a$, $0.8 \lesssim a<1$, but there are corrections near the edges.
+In addition, for $N$ odd ($N=4N_f \pm 1$), the VBS pattern requires a breaking of the left-right reflection symmetry $i \leftrightarrow N-i$ of the ground state (we indeed observe such symmetry breaking produced in our numerical DMRG procedure).
+For $N$ even ($N=4N_f - \sigma$, $\sigma=0,2$), the finite size corrections to the PBC ground state can be understood in two ways: either one has to deform the Hamiltonian $H$ at the boundaries to make the VBS state [such as (\ref{GSquarter})] an eigenstate or one has to modify the state itself to be an eigenstate of $H$.
+Assuming $N=4N_f - 2$ for specificity, in the former case if we modify the Hamiltonian into $H^a$, defined as

-where $n_i$ is a local density on site $i$, one observes that the state eq.~(\ref{GSquarter}) is an exact eigenstate with $E=-N+(N_f+2)(a-1)$, and it is a ground state for $a<1$ close enough to $a=1$.
-In all these states, the density pattern (away from the system's boundaries) is $(0.5,0.5,0,0)$, repeating modulo 4.
+the VBS state eq.~(\ref{GSquarter}) is once again an exact eigenstate, with $E=-N+(N_f+2)(a-1)$, and it is a ground state for $a<1$ close enough to $a=1$.
+In the latter case, considering $H$ instead, the VBS state is modified near the edges.
+For example, for $N=10$, $N_f=3$, and $V_3=V_4=0.9$, the ground state has densities